 Meanwhile, our team has been busy with investigations of closed municipal meetings.
 Since I joined the office in April 2016, we’ve reported on 47 such investigations, making scores of recommendations to improve municipal governance.
 To that end, we are also working on a brand-new digital digest of these cases.
 The Open Meetings Digest will be a fully searchable, easy-to-use database of the hundreds of decisions we have made in closed meeting investigations since 2008.
 This will be the first digest of its kind in Ontario, and we hope to have it ready for launch in the coming months.
 We anticipate it will become a much-perused resource for municipal councils and anyone interested in this area of municipal law, or open meetings in general – especially as new changes to the open meeting requirements in the Municipal Act come into effect in the new year.

 As we head into December, watch for our top 10 moments of 2017, which will be released in a few short weeks at the end of the year.
-And don’t forget to stay up to date by following us on Twitter, Facebook, and LinkedIn, and signing up for our newsletter.
+And don’t forget to stay up to date by following us on This link opens in a new tabTwitter, This link opens in a new tabFacebook, and This link opens in a new tabLinkedIn, and signing up for our newsletter.

 With that in mind, we released the report on our first school board investigation just last week.
 “The Route of the Problem” examined the Toronto District and Toronto Catholic District school boards’ oversight of student busing, and their response to delays and disruptions at the start of the 2016-2017 school year.